cpadlab/Awesome-GSAP-Section-Transition/README.md

 - [React](https://es.react.dev/)
 - [TailwindCSS](https://tailwindcss.com/)

+> [!NOTE]
-You will also find a pre-built version in the /dist directory.
+> You can find a pre-built in version in the /dist directory

 ## Install